 Breaking bread with the Texas family came with rituals and a throwback vibe all its own.

 Soft white bread on a porcelain bread and butter plate was as close to a bread basket as you were gonna get.

 My Aunt Sis was as full of sass as she was wit, and lightening quick with an answer and a serving spoon.
 This firecracker’s table came equipped with its own GPS system.

 Grease.
 Preserves.
 Salt.

-Grease was the answer for everything, a pressed glass compote dish filled with homemade pear preserves never left the center of the table, and salt was not an acquired taste- it was a required taste.
+Grease was the answer for everything, a pressed glass compote dish filled with homemade pear preserves never left the center of the table, and salt was not an acquired taste.

 Life is too short not to use the good china, crystal and table linens every day.

 I’ve been cheating this week.
 Not at games, on my taxes, or on Dave the Builder.
 I’ve “cheated” in a culinary sense for three excellent reasons, imo.

 1. My parents are on vacation in East Tennessee which cuts the diners by two.